oscargao98/4180_Final_Project/README.md

 | p18         |              |           | SIG       |           |      |         |       |
 |             |              |           |           |           |      | yellow  |  p23  |

-(Note: Use of external 5v power is REQUIRED if you don't wish to burn your parts.
+(Note: Use of external 5v power is REQUIRED, because we need enough current to drive servos and the LED array.
 Connect everything to a common ground.)

 ## Source Code
 All source code is included in this repository.
 Run it by importing the repository into the MBed Cloud Compiler.